al1brn/geonodes/generation/docgen/doc/class.md

 Section documenting a class

-substitution texthe structure of the document is:
+The structure of the document is:
 - title (class name)
 - header comment
 - properties & methods table of contents
 - Properties section with the documented properties as sub sections
 - Methods section withe the documented methods as sub sections

-substitution texthe class documentation is completed afterward by the [compile](#compile) method which get the links coming from inheritance between classes.
+The class documentation is completed afterward by the [compile](#compile) method which get the links coming from inheritance between classes.